Stopping Ransomware at the Gateway: The Critical Email Security Advantage

 Endpoint Security Coordination

 Modern SEGs share threat intelligence with endpoint protection platforms, creating synchronized defenses against ransomware.
 When an SEG detects a new threat, it can automatically update endpoint policies to block similar attacks through other vectors.
-Organizations implementing this integrated approach reported 82% faster response times to emerging ransomware threats.
+This integration helps organizations respond more quickly to emerging ransomware threats.

 Security Awareness Training Amplification

 Leading SEGs now integrate with security awareness platforms, automatically enrolling users who encounter blocked ransomware attempts in targeted training simulations.
-This just-in-time education approach reduced click rates on subsequent phishing attempts by 87% compared to standard periodic training, according to a January 2025 SANS Institute study.
+This just-in-time education approach can help reduce click rates on subsequent phishing attempts compared to standard periodic training.

 SOAR Platform Integration

 Security Orchestration, Automation and Response (SOAR) integration allows SEGs to trigger automated response workflows when ransomware attempts are detected.
 These playbooks can include additional scanning, credential resets, or broader containment measures depending on the severity of the attempt.
-Organizations implementing SEG-SOAR integration reduced their mean time to respond to ransomware attempts by 76% in the first half of 2024.
+This integration helps organizations reduce their mean time to respond to ransomware attempts.

 Emerging Challenges and SEG Adaptations